Written by: DreamMeaning Editorial Team

 What this dream may mean

-- Negative psychological trigger: can surface feelings of neglect or abandonment related to personal power.
+- Negative psychological trigger: Can surface feelings of neglect or fears of losing control over powerful aspects of oneself.

-Through a Jungian or Freudian lens, the dream of an abandoned dragon offers rich symbolism.
+Through a Jungian or Freudian lens, an abandoned dragon in a dream can offer profound insights.

-- Eastern/Asian tradition: Dragons are seen as auspicious symbols; abandonment could indicate a perceived loss of fortune or wisdom.
+- Eastern/Asian tradition: Dragons are seen as auspicious, representing wisdom and strength; abandonment could reflect a disconnection from these positive attributes.

 What does "Finding an abandoned dragon in a cave" mean in a dream?